janbuchar/flowly/README.md

 - Network count (4B) - the number of networks about which flowly records data
 - Stat count (4B) - the number of statistic information items flowly records about every network

-The header is followed by <Stat count> statistics headers
+The header is followed by "Stat count" statistics headers

 Statistics header
 ------
 - Name (64B) - the name of the statistics item (0-terminated string)

-The statistics headers are followed by <Network count> network information items
+The statistics headers are followed by "Network count" network information items

 Network header
 ------